 Sacramento Housing Market Update, Fall 2025

-The Sacramento region is adding inventory this season, but leverage is not one size fits all.
-Some properties and some sellers are still commanding strong terms.
-Others are softening.
-The key is reading the signals and tailoring the plan.
+More listings, but leverage is not one-size-fits-all.
+The Sacramento region is adding inventory, yet some sellers still command strong terms while others soften.
+The key is reading the signals and tailoring your plan.

 Quick take

-• Many sales still involve negotiation, yet not all.
-In August, about half of Sacramento County closings reported a seller concession, while Placer was closer to one third.
+• About half of Sacramento County closings reported seller concessions in August while Placer edged closer to one third.

-• Price behavior is mixed.
-In August 2025, 64.4% of closings were below the original list for the region, yet about 24% closed above list.
-Fresh, well priced homes still draw strong interest.
+• In August 2025, 64.4% of closings were below the original list while roughly 24% closed above list.

-• Listing cancellations rose to 3,680 year to date.
-That points to a gap between seller expectations and the market, not a guarantee of deep discounts for buyers.
+• Listing cancellations reached 3,680 year to date, signaling a gap between seller expectations and what buyers will pay.

 What more inventory really means